 Bodied (Stand) Oils

-Linseed oil heated to about 300° C. under conditions that exclude oxygen is referred to as “bodied oil.”
+Linseed oil heated to about 300° C. under conditions that exclude oxygen is called “bodied oil.”
 The oil polymerizes— that is, it changes its molecular structure while retaining its chemical ingredients.
 It has a lower iodine number than the cold-pressed oil, dries slowly, yellows less than the other unbodied oils, and forms a tough, strong film.
 It imparts an enamel-like smoothness to the paint and tends to make it fuse and blend.
 Because of its heavy consistency and low acid number, it is used as an ingredient in painting mediums rather than as a grinding oil or binder.

-Both non-conjugated and conjugated drying oils like linseed and Tung oil can be polymerized by heating in an inert atmosphere.
+Non-conjugated and conjugated drying oils like linseed and Tung oil can be polymerized by heating in an inert atmosphere.
 These polymerized oils are then referred to as bodied oils.
-To achieve the higher viscosities of bodied oils, non-conjugated oils are heated up to 320° C. and conjugated oils to 240° C. This increase in viscosity, or “body,” is caused by the thermal decomposition of naturally occurring hydroperoxides.
+To achieve the higher viscosities of bodied oils, non-conjugated oils are heated to 320° C. and conjugated oils to 240° C. This increase in viscosity, or “body,” is caused by the thermal decomposition of naturally occurring hydroperoxides.
 This decomposition yields free radicals that contribute to a limited amount of cross-linking.

 Bodied oils yellow less than most other types of linseed oil and have good leveling properties.
 Its film gives a smooth, enamel-like surface without brushmarks.